European scientists make it official. July was the hottest month on record by far

-Now that July’s sizzling numbers are all in, the European climate monitoring organization made it official: July 2023 was Earth’s hottest month on record by a wide margin.
+Now that last month’s sizzling numbers are all in, the European climate monitoring organization made it official: July 2023 was Earth’s hottest month on record by a wide margin.

-July’s global average temperature of 16.95 degrees Celsius (62.51 degrees Fahrenheit) was a third of a degree Celsius (six tenths of a degree Fahrenheit) higher than the previous record set in 2019, Copernicus Climate Change Service, a division of the European Union’s space program, announced Tuesday.
+July’s global average temperature of 16.95 degrees Celsius (62.51 degrees Fahrenheit) was a third of a degree Celsius (six tenths of a degree Fahrenheit) higher than the previous record set in 2019, Copernicus Climate Change Service announced Tuesday.
 Normally global temperature records are broken by hundredths or a tenth of a degree, so this margin is unusual.

+The United States is now at a record 15 different weather disasters that caused at least $1 billion in damage this year, the National Oceanic and Atmospheric Administration announced Tuesday.
+It’s the most mega-disasters through the first seven months of the year since the agency tracked such things starting in 1980, with the agency adjusting figures for inflation.

 “These records have dire consequences for both people and the planet exposed to ever more frequent and intense extreme events,” said Copernicus deputy director Samantha Burgess.
 There have been deadly heat waves in the Southwestern United States and Mexico, Europe and Asia.
 Scientific quick studies put the blame on human-caused climate change from the burning of coal, oil and natural gas.

-Days in July have been hotter than previously recorded from July 2 on.
-It’s been so extra warm that Copernicus and the World Meteorological Organization made the unusual early announcement that it was likely the hottest month days before it ended.
+The previous single-day heat record was set in 2016 and tied in 2022.
+From July 3, each day has exceeded that record.
+It’s been so warm that Copernicus and the World Meteorological Organization made the unusual announcement that it was likely the hottest month days before it ended.
 Tuesday’s calculations made it official.

-The month was 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial times.
+The global average temperature last month was 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial times.
 In 2015, the nations of the world agreed to try to prevent long-term warming — not individual months or even years, but decades — that is 1.5 degrees warmer than pre-industrial times.

-Copernicus’ records go back to 1940.
-That temperature would be hotter than any month the U.S. National Oceanic and Atmospheric Administration has recorded and their records go back to 1850.
+Copernicus, a division of the European Union’s space program, has records going back to 1940.
+July’s temperature would be hotter than any month the U.S. National Oceanic and Atmospheric Administration has recorded and their records go back to 1850.
 But scientists say it’s actually the hottest in a far longer time period.

-“It’s a stunning record and makes it quite clearly the warmest month on Earth in ten thousand years,” said Stefan Rahmstorf, a climate scientist at the Potsdam Institute for Climate Research in Germany.
+“It’s a stunning record and makes it quite likely the warmest month on Earth in 10,000 years,” said Stefan Rahmstorf, a climate scientist at the Potsdam Institute for Climate Research in Germany.
 He wasn’t part of the Copernicus team.

 Rahmstorf cited studies that use tree rings and other proxies that show present times are the warmest since the beginning of the Holocene Epoch, about 10,000 years ago.
 And before the Holocene started there was an ice age, so it would be logical to even say this is the warmest record for 120,000 years, he said.

-Note: This story was first published on August 8, 2023.
-It was updated on August 9, 2023 to correct a quote by climate scientist Stefan Rahmstorf.
-He said July was “quite likely” the warmest month in 10,000 years, not “quite clearly.”